 - Exacerbations of chronic diseases (including COPD, heart failure, diabetes, dementia).

 - Sudden onset medical illness in frail elderly.

 - Acute infections e.g. cellulitis or respiratory infection.

 - Patients requiring support at the end of their life.

 “I just wanted to pass on a big thank you to all of you for your support and ongoing hard work in recent weeks and months.
 This is particularly after support for our surgery with a patient requiring IV/ sub-cut fluids.
 I know it is so easy to overlook everyone’s efforts, especially in the current climate and knowing things are only likely to become more trying.
 Your efforts, support and communication have been second-to-none and I am so grateful of that.
 I hope you can pass this on to all of the team from us here at the Practice.”

 We offer an ‘at-cost’ PCN support service to our federated practices including managed and supervised Clinical Pharmacy, Social Prescribing, First Contact Paramedic and First Contact Physio services, and other services as requested by our members PCNs.

 PRIMARY CARE VISITING SERVICE

-The Primary Care Visiting Service is made up of a team of emergency care clinicians working closely with GP practices and other community health and social care services.
-The team provide urgent home visits to the elderly and housebound, patients in care and nursing homes, and those in rural areas.
-This service was initially provided in North Oxfordshire and was rolled out across the PML Federation localities in Oxfordshire during 2016.
+The Primary Care Visiting Service is made up of a team of Emergency Care clinicians working closely with GP practices and other Community Health and Social Care services.
+The team provide home visits to patients on behalf of their GP.
+This service was initially provided in North Oxfordshire and was rolled out across to the PML Federation localities in Oxfordshire during 2016.

 The aim is to identify the need for early support before a patient’s condition deteriorates and they need to be admitted to hospital.